gaurangdave/TheOneContainer/README.md

   - `docker container ls` or `docker ps`
 - SSH into the container by running following commands,
   - `docker exec -it "Container ID" /bin/bash`

+## FAQs

+-   How to fix permission issues on VS Code along with dev container?
+    - Running the following in host directory and container, this might now be ideal but seems to fix the issue for now.
+    `sudo chmod -R a+rwx .`